zachwylde00/ethereum.solidity-repository/docs/ast.rst

 ContractDefinition "ContractName"
 =================================

 The definition of a contract or library, followed by the name of the contract.
-This is the only AST node where child nodes are not visited in document order.
+This is the only AST node where Fields are not visited in document order.
 It first visits all struct declarations, then all variable declarations and finally all function declarations.

-Child nodes
+Fields
 ~~~~~~~~~~~

 All other nodes.